manoukyanmari/canvas-color-picker/README.md

 - After users click on the dropper icon, the cursor will take on the form of a dropper tool.
 As it hovers over different areas of the canvas, it displays the corresponding color and HEX code.
 - When user wants to choose the color, they can click on canvas to select it.
 Once a color is selected, the color picker tool updates the HEX code in the header with the chosen color.
 - In case if the dropper is active, on Escape Key and Right Mouse Click, dropper becomes inactive.

+#### Added up the followig functionalities as add-ons to the requirements:

+- Changing the dropper icon for different cases/usages.
+- Changing the background color of the upper selected hex code preview (when user clicks and selects a color on canvas)
+- Escape Key and Right Mouse Click functionality.
+- Added up EsLint for linting.

+FYI: I just left the canvas big 4000x4000 for the requirement, but I could make it nicer.

 ### NPM Commands